MayaKusumakar/Conversions/README.md

 To: Inches, Feet, Yards, or Miles

 ## Requirements
-Users should be able to enter both upper and lower case letters for units Any amount of white space should be allowed before or between inputs on a line.
+  - Users should be able to enter both upper and lower case letters for units
+  - Any amount of white space should be allowed before or between inputs on a line.
 A newline must come immediately after desired input on a line.
-Your program must have at least FOUR other functions besides main General
+  - Your program must have at least FOUR other functions besides main
-There must be a comment at the top of your program describing what it does Each function in your program must have a comment Describing what the function does
-Describing the meaning of each parameter
-Describing what the function returns
-Print all floats to 2 decimal points unless stated otherwise
+  - Print all floats to 2 decimal points unless stated otherwise

 ## Restrictions
-No global variables may be used
+  - No global variables may be used

-Assumptions
+## Assumptions
-Input will NOT always be valid
+  - Input will NOT always be valid
-If invalid input is received, your program should report it and terminate
+  - If invalid input is received, your program should report it and terminate
 ## Input Errors
-There are 3 main categories of errors: format, unknown conversion type, invalid unit.
+There are 3 main categories of errors: format, unknown conversion type, invalid unit:

-Format errors occur when the format of the input is correct.
-For example if asked the user for a temperature and they input "frogs" or "25 Cats", then a format error would occur.
+1. Format errors occur when the format of the input is correct.
+     - For example if asked the user for a temperature and they input "frogs" or "25 Cats", then a format error would occur.
 When a format error occurs you should print Invalid formatting.
 Ending program. and end the program.

-An unknown conversion type occurs when asking the user if they want to convert either temperatures or distance and they enter a single character that is something other than 't', 'T', 'd', or 'D'.
-In these cases you should print Unknown conversion type user_input chosen.
+2. An unknown conversion type occurs when asking the user if they want to convert either temperatures or distance and they enter a single character that is something other than 't', 'T', 'd', or 'D'.
+  - In these cases you should print Unknown conversion type user_input chosen.
 Ending program. where user_input is the letter the user entered and quit end the program.

-Invalid unit errors occur when asking the user what temperature/distance they want to convert from/to and they enter an unit aside from the ones specified.
-In these cases you should print user_input is not a valid t_d type.
-Ending program. and end the program. user_input is what the user entered and t_d is either temperature or distance depending on the type of conversion that was entered.
-For example, if we were converting temperatures and the user entered "42G" you would print G is not a valid temperature type.
+3. Invalid unit errors occur when asking the user what temperature/distance they want to convert from/to and they enter an unit aside from the ones specified.
+  - In these cases you should print user_input is not a valid t_d type.
+Ending program. and end the program.
+  - user_input is what the user entered and t_d is either temperature or distance depending on the type of conversion that was entered.
+      - For example, if we were converting temperatures and the user entered "42G" you would print G is not a valid temperature type.
 Ending program.

 # Examples